frenchy-mark/church-library/README.md

 Idea: Add a how to use button at home page that a new user can click to get instructions on how to use the system.

+Idea: Add about bottom that redirects to church website and support button that links to a page where the user can submit bug reports.

 Features to Add Later
 ======================